 Contents

-Corporate Policy Statement
+Corporate Policy Statement (A)

-The Council takes seriously its statutory responsibilities and will at all times act in accordance with the law and take necessary and proportionate action in these types of matters.
-In that regard the Council’s Solicitor is duly authorised to keep this document up to date and amend, delete, add or substitute relevant provisions, as necessary.
+The Council takes seriously its statutory responsibilities and will at all times act in accordance with the law and take necessary and proportionate action in these types of matter In that regard the Council’s Solicitor is duly authorised to keep this document up to date and amend, delete, add or substitute relevant provisions, as necessary.

 It is this Council’s Policy that: